So what will physically change on my body?

 Usually the first sign you shall notice is the enlargement of your testes (or testicles).
 The scrotal skin will also change texture.

 Your penis gets longer and wider.

 Fig: Testes and penis changes.
-Note that penises come in different shapes and sizes.
+Note that male organs come in different shapes and sizes.
 They are all normal.
 This diagram is only a guide.
 The 5-stage process that your genitals (penis, scrotum and pubic hairs) go through during puberty is called Tanner Stages.

 Hairs will grow all over your body.
-You shall notice this on your face, like a beard, chest, moustache or sideburns, legs, armpits and around the penis.
+You shall notice this on your face, like a beard, chest, moustache or sideburns, legs, armpits and around the penis (P).
 Usually it's pretty thin at first but gets stronger and darker towards the end of puberty.